19hours/sg-statutes/Acts/Architects Act.md

 (b) by order suspend the registered architect from practice for a period of not more than 2 years;

-(c) by order impose on the registered architect a penalty not exceeding $10,000;
+(c) by order impose on the registered architect a penalty not exceeding $50,000;

+[Act 20 of 2017 wef 06/10/2017]

 (d) by writing censure the registered architect; or